metagraph-dev/metagraph/docs/plugin_author_guide/plugin_testing.rst

 Since abstract algorithms are merely specifications, we can only test concrete algorithms.

-When testing concrete algorithms, simply testing that that outputs for given inputs match expectations is insufficient for verifying that the outputs also match the results from concrete algorithms written in other plugins (that correspond to the same abstract algorithm).
+When testing concrete algorithms, simply testing that outputs for given inputs match expectations is insufficient for verifying that the outputs also match the results from concrete algorithms written in other plugins (that correspond to the same abstract algorithm).